Engaging with people nowadays is a major challenge.

 Hence, make sure that apart from having a standalone outreach strategy, your SMS campaigns support other channels too.

 You can only talk to people if they are listening.
-And for now, it seems like they are more attentive towards SMS than any other channel.
+And for now, it seems like they are more attentive to SMS than any other channel.

 If you wish to effectively connect with prospects, sign up for CallHub, and get started with your texting advertising campaigns.